largehappygroup/resting_state_connectivity/better_replication_package/README.md

 Functional Connectivity Preprocessing and Analysis:
+This code is designed to preprocess and analyze resting-state fMRI data.
+The preprocessing is pretty standard and uses the ANTs and FSL libraries.
+The analysis primarily consists of functional connectivity analysis at the granularity of regions from the Schaefer Atlas.
+The dataset used in this project originates from four different datasets, all of which were collected on the University of Michigan fMRI scanner.
+Three of the datasets consist of programmers (please email me: z.karas@vanderbilt.edu or my advisor yu.huang@vanderbilt.edu) for access.
+The fourth dataset was collected by the Computational & Cognitive Neuroscience Lab at UM for a study related to aging (please email Violet Zhou violetz@umich.edu or Noah Reardon nreardon@umich.edu) for access to that data.

 These matlab and shell scripts can be run in order.
 The dependencies are below, but please email me if anything seems to be missing (z.karas@vanderbilt.edu):
 1. [ANTs installation](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS)